phil-scott-78/thirty25-11ty/src/posts/cqrs-ef-core-repository-pattern.md

 ```

 Not a ton of value being added, even though it is nice having two implementations that are explicit on their use.
 But
-there is one EF detail that we can include in our query repostiory.
+there is one EF detail that we can include in our query repository.
 Our `QueryRepository` will never return data that
 will be used for updates in a `DbContext`.
 We don't even have a method to persist it if we wanted.
 With EF when you are
 querying data it makes sense to also call `AsNoTracking()`.
 By default,
 [EF will include tracking details](https://docs.microsoft.com/en-us/ef/core/querying/tracking) when we query.
 This data
-can become quite combersome over time and introduces a performance penality when all we want is read-only data.
+can become quite cumbersome over time and introduces a performance penalty when all we want is read-only data.
 When we
 are using our `QueryRepository` that is precisely what we are doing so let's include it.
 Now our implementation while
 simple is providing a much better foundation for queries.